 Former Prosecutor and Legal Expert

-A graduate of the University of North Carolina School of Law, Roger began his career as an Assistant Commonwealth’s Attorney in Alexandria, Virginia, where he primarily prosecuted child sexual assault and child abuse.
-Later he served as an Assistant District Attorney in Bronx, New York, in the Child Abuse and Sex Crimes Unit where he again prosecuted child sexual assault and child abuse, in addition to elder sexual abuse and abuse of those with disabilities.
-Additionally, Roger served as a Senior Attorney at the National District Attorneys’ Association in the National Center for the Prosecution of Child Abuse, where he traveled the country lecturing and training frontline professionals on the technical and legal issues of abuse prosecution.
+A graduate of the University of North Carolina School of Law, Canaff began his career as an Assistant Commonwealth’s Attorney in Alexandria, Virginia, where he primarily prosecuted child sexual assault and child abuse.
+Later he served as an Assistant District Attorney in Bronx, New York, in the Child Abuse and Sex Crimes Unit, where he again prosecuted child sexual assault and child abuse, in addition to elder sexual abuse and abuse of those with disabilities.
+Additionally, Canaff served as a Senior Attorney at the National District Attorneys’ Association in the National Center for the Prosecution of Child Abuse, where he traveled the country lecturing and training frontline professionals on the technical and legal issues of abuse prosecution.